Darren Fells

-Darren Andre Fells (born April 22, 1986) is an American football tight end who is a free agent.
+Darren Andre Fells (born April 22, 1986) is an American former professional football tight end.
 He did not play college football, instead playing college basketball at the University of California, Irvine.
-Prior to his NFL career, he played professional basketball in several countries and was then signed by the Seattle Seahawks.
-He has also played for the Arizona Cardinals, Cleveland Browns, and Houston Texans, and is the brother of former NFL tight end Daniel Fells.
+Prior to his NFL career, Fells played professional basketball in several countries and was then signed by the Seattle Seahawks in 2013.
+He has also played for the Arizona Cardinals, Detroit Lions, Cleveland Browns, Houston Texans, and Tampa Bay Buccaneers.

-Early years
+Early life

-Fells attended Fullerton Union High School in Fullerton, California, where he played basketball.
-He was selected to the All-CIF Southern Section II-A second team as a junior while averaging 17 points and 10 rebounds as the team's center.
-He was named All-Freeway League second team also in his junior season.
+Fells attended Fullerton Union High School in Fullerton, California, where he played basketball and was selected to the All-CIF Southern Section II-A second team as a junior while averaging 17 points and 10 rebounds as the team's center.
+Fells was also named All-Freeway League second team in his junior season.

 Professional basketball career

-Between 2008 and 2012, Fells played basketball professionally in Argentina, Mexico, Belgium, Finland, and France.
+From 2008 to 2012, Fells played professional basketball in Argentina, Mexico, Belgium, Finland, and France.

-As a rookie on the Basketball League Belgium Division I team Leuven Bears in 2008–09, Fells wore jersey #14 and averaged 9.3 points, 4.9 rebounds, and 1.5 assists in 33 games.
+As a rookie on the Basketball League Belgium Division I team Leuven Bears in 2008–09, Fells wore the jersey #14 and averaged 9.3 points, 4.9 rebounds, and 1.5 assists in 33 games.
 In his second season with the team in 2009–10, Fells averaged 8.1 points and 4.7 rebounds.

 In the 2010–11 season, Fells played for Kataja Basket Club of the Finnish Korisliiga, wearing jersey #7.
-In 55 games, Fells averaged 13.8 points and 8.3 rebounds.
+In 55 games, he averaged 13.8 points and 8.3 rebounds.
 Kataja were runners-up of the 2011 Korisliiga Finals.

 A Étendard de Brest of French LNB Pro B, Fells played 25 games for Soles de Mexicali of the Mexican Liga Nacional de Baloncesto Profesional in the 2011–12 season and wore jersey #12.
 He averaged 13.5 points and 7.5 rebounds.
 After the LNBP season ended, Fells played nine games for Obras Sanitarias of the Argentine Liga Nacional de Basquet from March to April 2012 and averaged 6.9 points and 4.7 rebounds.
 Like at Soles de Mexicali, Fells wore jersey #12 for Obras.

 In December 2012, Fells signed with Libertad de Sunchales but did not play any games.

 Professional football career

 Seattle Seahawks

 On March 6, 2013, Fells was signed by the Seattle Seahawks.
-On May 18, 2013, he was waived by the team.
-On May 20, 2013, he was re-signed with the team.
-On August 31, 2013, Fells was released by the team.
+On May 18, he was waived by the team, but was re-signed two days later.

+On August 31, 2013, Fells was released by the Seahawks.

 Arizona Cardinals

+2013 season

 On October 9, 2013, Fells signed with the Arizona Cardinals practice squad.
-On January 1, 2014, he was re-signed to a reserve/future contract with the Arizona Cardinals.
+On January 1, 2014, he was re-signed to a reserve/future contract.